lily-studios/Lily-Coding-Convention/LILY_CONVENTION.md

 ## Functions and Control Flow

 With ownership established, the implementation should remain easy to follow at the function level.
-Lily favors descriptive names, one clear responsibility, flat control flow, and direct iteration.
+Lily favors descriptive names, one clearly defined responsibility, flat control flow, and direct iteration.

 ### 14. Naming

-Good names make Lily code easier to understand without requiring extra comments.
-A developer should usually be able to understand the purpose of a value or function by reading its name at the call site.
+Strong naming allows Lily code to explain much of itself before comments are needed.
+A developer should normally be able to understand the role of a value, function, callback, or owner from its name alone, especially when reading it at the call site.

 ---